researchapps/researchapps.github.io/_posts/hpc/2016-10-10-spark-on-sherlock.md

 title: How to use Spark on Sherlock
 tags: "hpc"
 categories: hpc
+image: "/assets/img/posts/spark.png"
+snippet: "Learn how to use Apache Spark on Sherlock"
 ---

 This is early documentation on how to use Apache Spark on Sherlock.